 When your invoice is saved, you'll be taken to the Invoice Record page.
 Review the invoice and make sure it all looks correct.
 Click 'Edit Invoice' if you want to change anything.

-7) Generate a PDF of the invoice and send it to the customer
+7) Preview the invoice and send it to the customer

-On the invoice record page, click 'Preview' to generate a PDF of the invoice to review, save or email to the customer.
+On the invoice record page, click 'Preview' to generate a preview of the invoice to review, save, or email to the customer.

-On this page you can review the PDF invoice, click 'Email to Customer' to send it directly to your customer, or 'Save' to store the PDF on your computer.
+On this page you can review the invoice, click 'Email to Customer' to send it directly to your customer, or select 'Download PDF' to store it on your computer.

 When you click 'Email to Customer', a window will pop up to confirm the details of the email.
 You can change the 'From', 'To' and 'Cc' fields, as well as editing the email body.
 Your default email body can be set on this page.

-You can also toggle on 'E-signature Request' to ask your customer to sign off on the invoice if it's accepted, or 'Online Payment Request' if you want to request that your customer pays via credit card online.
+You can toggle on 'Include Signature Request' to ask your customer to sign off on the invoice if it's accepted, or 'Include Payment Request' if you want to request that your customer pays via credit card online.

-Once you've prepared the Invoice PDF email, click 'Send'.
+Once you've prepared the invoice email click 'Send'.